jchen9314/learn-data-engineering/data-warehousing/cloud_dw.md

 - AWS Redshift
 - Azure Synapse Analytics

-## Azure Synapse
+## Azure Synapse Dedicated SQL Pool

 ### MPP: Massively Parellel Processing

-- want to do as much work in parallel as possible
+- want to do as much work in parallel as possible (run in multiple distributions)

 ![](https://social.technet.microsoft.com/wiki/resized-image.ashx/__size/400x500/__key/communityserver-wikis-components-files/00-00-00-00-05/0844.AAEAAQAAAAAAAAkwAAAAJDhmMWMyOTU2LTI1NGMtNGFhYy1hZDJhLTFhYTkyMzMwYzhkNQ.png)

-- data is stored in blob storage (separate data from computer power)
+- data is stored in blob storage (separate data from compute power)
-- computer node: provide the compute power for analytis, run queries in parallel
+- compute node: provide the compute power for analytis, run queries in parallel
 - control node: brain of dw, the front end that interacts with applications and connections
-  - mpp engine runs on control node: optimize and coordinate parallel queries
+  - host mpp engine: optimize and coordinate parallel queries
 - DMS (data movement service): internal service that moves data across multiple nodes
   - when sql dw runs a query, the work is divided into 60 smaller queries that run in parallel